Wednesday, June 19, 2024

 The house we lived in had three bedrooms but was rambling with lots of nooks and crannies, a big walk in pantry and a Rayburn cooker/oven, with a kettle of water always on the go and which kept the house really warm during the cold winters.
 I remember one really cold snap when we were, more or less, trapped in our houses for a day sitting by that Rayburn, reading The Guardian whilst the kids played in other parts of the house or into the one hundred foot garden to make a snowman.

 We had an abundance of cats which came and went frequently particularly when they were killed on the main road that split the village between the middle and working classes.
-We lived on the working class side of the village and it was strange to have a middle class family, which is what we reluctantly were, in with the working classes.
 That part of the village has slowly become middle class now, I hear, so I can imagine what it's like with the use of coasters, doilies and fish knives catching on.

 One cat we had was a beautiful big white one called Flossie.
 She was a clever cat and would manipulate the door handle and let herself into the living room from the kitchen.
 Then she would settle herself on top of my stereo unit, or even one of our laps, and sleep.